 This guide shows you how to integrate and use Arcade tools within a Mastra agent.
+For the complete working example, check out our GitHub repository.

 Prerequisites